torsec/ima-template-docker-patch/README.md

 	$ sudo dpkg -i linux*.deb

 Once the installation completes, reboot the system with the new kernel.

+## Generating the whitelist for a specific path by using "whitelist_generator.cpp"

+The `whitelist_generator.cpp` program generates the whitelist corresponding to a specific path received as parameter.
+It creates the file "whitelist" containing the sha256 hash for all the files found in the specified path.
+The file "whitelist" is created in the current directory.

+Compile the program:

+	g++ -std=c++17 -L/usr/lib/x86_64-linux-gnu/ -o whitelist_generator whitelist_generator.cpp -lssl -lcrypto

+If you want to create the whitelist corresponding to the path `/usr/bin/`, launch the program as:

+	./whitelist_generator /usr/bin/

+## Analysis of directories present in the Measurement Log by using "ML_inspector.cpp"

+The `ML_inspector.cpp` program generates in the current directory a file, called "ML_analysis", containing the list of all the directories present in the current IMA Measurement Log.

+Compile the program:

+	g++ -o ML_inspector ML_inspector.cpp

+The program needs the position, starting by zero, of the file-path in the current IMA template.
+For example, if the current IMA template is "ima-cgn", launch the program as:

+	./ML_inspector 6

 ## Generating whitelists for host and containers by using "whitelists_host_cont.cpp"